BioDynaMo/biodynamo/doc/dev_guide/docs/index.md

 ## Feedback

 This guide is an evolving resource.
-If you have difficulties in some steps and feel that parts could be described better or any other kind of comment please reach out to `lukas.johannes.breitwieser _at_ cern.ch`.
+If you have difficulties in some steps and feel that parts could be described better or any other kind of comment please reach out to `lukas.johannes.breitwieser@cern.ch`.
 Thank you for your feedback!